Analyzing quantum gravity spillover in the semiclassical regime: Introduction

 After quantization, one would ideally like to obtain the self-adjoint extension of all the relevant observables appearing in theory and study their spectral properties.
 In the context of infinite dimensional Hilbert space, the self-adjoint operator is a Hermitian operator with the added condition that the domain of the adjoint of the operator is equal to the domain of the operator \cite{Gieres_2000,Bonneau_2001,Gitman2012}.
 The blueprint that we will follow in this work is to write the self-adjoint extension for the Hamiltonian operator to ensure unitary evolution in the model and construct wave packets from the eigenfunctions of the Hamiltonian operator.
 We will primarily concern ourselves with the Hermitian extension of the other operators, whose behavior we are interested in.
 The Hermiticity condition suffices in this case because it ensures that the expectation values are real.

-In this work, we aim to address three questions: (I) Writing the phase space functions corresponding to the observables that depict singularity in the classical model, and studying their behavior in the quantum model, thereby checking the robustness of DeWitt's criteria.
-(II) The status of operator ordering ambiguity in this quantum model.
+In this work, we aim to address three questions: (I) Writing the phase space functions corresponding to the observables that depict singularity in the classical picture, and studying their behavior in the quantum model, thereby checking the robustness of DeWitt's criteria.
+(II) The status of the operator ordering ambiguity in this quantum model.
 (III) The domain of validity of the effective geometry approach, where the QG signatures are investigated by replacing the scale factor expectation in the classical expressions.
 These questions are address in the context of a minisuperspace model of gravity in which the system has a finite number of degrees of freedom.
 Although there are conceptual issues regarding such symmetry reduction before quantization \cite{PhysRevD.40.3982}, yet this toy model is a perfect playground that is relatively easier to handle analytically and also captures the essence of the subtleties associated with the quantization of gravity.

-We will address these issues for the case of the flat-FLRW (Friedmann-Lema\^{i}tre-Robertson-Walker) model with Brown-Kucha\v{r} dust \cite{brown_dust_1995} and cosmological constant \cite{Henneaux:1989zc} as clock.
+We will address these issues in the case of a flat-FLRW (Friedmann-Lema\^{i}tre-Robertson-Walker) model with the Brown -Kucha\v{r} dust \cite{brown_dust_1995} and the cosmological constant \cite{Henneaux:1989zc} as the clock.
 Following Kucha\v{r}'s prescription of observables in the QG models, we will write the quantum observables that correspond to the Hubble parameter, Ricci scalar, and other curvature invariants.
 We will start with the discussion on observables in generally covariant systems in Sec. \ref{Sec2}.
 The classical and quantum description of the FLRW model with Brown-Kucha\v{r} dust is given in Sec. \ref{Sec3}, and we will discuss singularity resolution in this model.
 In Sec. \ref{Sec4}, we will write Hermitian extensions of the observables of importance and address the viability of the effective geometry approach.
 We will extend this analysis for a perfect fluid model in Sec. \ref{Sec5} and \ref{Sec6} and investigate whether the generic features observed in the earlier case can be seen in this case as well.
 Finally, we will summarize the results in Sec. \ref{Conclusion} with some remarks.